neiderm/sdlstuff/README.md

-Trying to remember how to do 3D rendering in software and starting looking at the classic book "Black Art of 3D Game Programming". http://www.goodreads.com/book/show/1126317.Black_Art_of_3D_Game_Programming Reading this book (about 20 years ago!) was my first foray into C language!
+Trying to remember how to do 3D rendering in software and looking at the classic book "Black Art of 3D Game Programming": http://www.goodreads.com/book/show/1126317.Black_Art_of_3D_Game_Programming Reading this book (about 20 years ago!) was my first foray into C language!
 Example code from BAo3DGP is all DOS based, with hard-coded reference to